nicog98/word_finder/README.md

 of letters.
 Once found, each combination is checked with a list of english words in the dictionary.

 The dictionary is compiled by entering the words found in a .txt file into a set, so it can be easily searched.

+Ignore Xcode Projects directory.
+It was added to this repository accidentally, I am working on removing it.